nslg1604/ComposeTimer/README.md

-Compose application to demonstrate timer
+Composable application to demonstrate timer